Taiwan: Dozens feared dead in train crash | DW | 02.04.2021

 Railway police said 34 passengers had died.

-Authorities added that 72 people were still trapped inside train carriages while 61 passengers had been hospitalized.
+Authorities added that 72 people were still trapped inside carriages while 61 passengers had been hospitalized.

+The train was traveling to Taitung when it came off the rails as it entered a tunnel, just north of the city of Hualien.
+Some carriages hit the wall of the tunnel, as a result of the derailment, the fire department said.

+Reports said a truck fell from a cliff above and landed on the tracks.
+The onrushing train then smashed into the vehicle which had suddenly appeared in its path.

 President Tsai Ing-wen said she had ordered hospitals to prepare for a mass casualty event.